Honors College History

 • Kristy Maddux, 2024-present

 *Dr. Portz, professor of English and director of the College of Arts and Sciences Departmental Honors program, was the first director of the General Honors program and has often been affectionately described as the founding director of the General Honors Program.
-However, in the late 1950s through to the early 1960s, Dean of the Faculty and later as Academic Vice President, Dr. R. Lee Hornbake was the instrumental lead on developing a university-wide honors program at the University of Maryland.
+However, in the late 1950s through to the early 1960s, Dr. R. Lee Hornbake, the Dean of the Faculty and later Academic Vice President, was the instrumental lead in developing a university-wide honors program at the University of Maryland.

 Honors College history archival research by Dr. Traci Dula.